JehoOgbo/monty/README.md

 pstr
 julien@ubuntu:~/monty$ ./monty bytecodes/31.m
 School
-julien@ubuntu:~/monty$
+julien@ubuntu:~/monty$ `
-Repo:

-GitHub repository: monty

-13. rotl
-#advanced
-Score: 100.0% (Checks completed: 100.0%)
-Implement the rotl opcode.

 The rotl opcode

-The opcode rotl rotates the stack to the top.
+* The opcode rotl rotates the stack to the top.

-Usage: rotl
+* Usage: rotl
-The top element of the stack becomes the last one, and the second top element of the stack becomes the first one rotl never fails julien@ubuntu:~/monty$ cat bytecodes/35.m push 1 push 2 push 3
+* The top element of the stack becomes the last one, and the second top element of the stack becomes the first one
+* rotl never fails
+`julien@ubuntu:~/monty$ cat bytecodes/35.m
+push 1
+push 2
+push 3